pblack/docs/content/faq/use-a-cname-for-you-hugo-and-github-pages-site.md

     weight: 10

 ---
-When building your site, the existing contents are replaced with the new site.
+When building your site, the existing contents are replaced with the new build.
 This will cause your CNAME file to be removed.

 Any file that is stored in the `/static/` directory will be copied into your built site as-is, so place your CNAME file at `/static/CNAME` in your Hugo project to have it persist during builds.